See Also: St Eugene College Religious Education Scope and Sequence

 The Vision for Religious Education at St Eugene College reflects the Brisbane Archdiocesan vision:

 We aspire to educate students who are challenged to live the Gospel of Jesus Christ and who are literate in the Catholic and broader Christian tradition so that they might participate critically and authentically in faith contexts and wider society (Catholic Education, 2013, p.
 10).

-This vision for Religious Education is expressed in the College Vision and Mission statement.
+This vision for Religious Education is expressed in the College Values and College Rules

 The key to St Eugene College’s vision for Religious Education is the Oblate charism which stems from, and reflects, Christ’s mission and teaching.
 We strive to live the Gospel values and to be Christ-like in our relationships with others - to be the face of Christ in Burpengary!

 This vision is articulated through the complementarity of the two dimensions of Religious Education: the Religious Life of the School and the Religion Curriculum.